 | Scales to many products | No | No | No | Yes |

-Costco.com relies heavily on JavaScript to render product pages.
-Simple HTTP-based tools that fetch raw HTML will not see prices or stock status.
-You need a monitoring tool that renders pages in a full browser environment.
-PageCrawl handles this automatically, executing JavaScript and waiting for dynamic content to load before extracting data.
+Costco.com renders prices with JavaScript, hides some pricing behind membership login, varies inventory by delivery region, and removes product pages entirely when items sell through.
+Simple HTTP-based tools that fetch raw HTML will not see prices at all.
+PageCrawl renders pages in a full browser environment, executing JavaScript and waiting for dynamic content before extracting data.

 Product Pages That Disappear